 As a team, we specialise in UK small and mid-cap companies where we believe we can add long-term value.
 We are the quintessential investment ‘boutique’ as we do not invest in the largest 100 stocks, a rather overcrowded marketplace.
-We manage four distinctive, but complementary funds, including both income-focused and growth-focused Open-Ended Investment Companies (OEICs) and Investment Trusts.
+We manage five distinctive, but complementary funds, including both income-focused and growth-focused Open-Ended Investment Companies (OEICs) and Investment Trusts.
 A more detailed description of each fund is set out below.

 Our belief in small and mid-cap

 Smaller companies are essentially those that comprise the lowest 10% in terms of the value of the market, and, as a consequence, they attract relatively little attention.
 However, in the long term, this part of the market has outperformed the main market on a total return basis.
 When this out-performance is compounded, the investment case becomes even more compelling.